-- a.
-Recruits are eligible to receive the educational incentive of five percent (5%) for an associate degree or ten percent (10%) for a bachelor's degree on the date of hire.
-The total maximum educational incentive is ten percent (10%). - b.
-Documentation of the degree must be submitted to the Human Resources Division.
-Recruits will not receive the incentive without proper documentation (official transcripts with grades indicating that a bachelor's or associate degree has been conferred).
-The employee will receive the increase on the subsequent pay period upon submission of the appropriate documentation to the Human Resources Division.
-There will be no retroactive pay. - c.
-All coursework must be from a public or private academic institution accredited by one of the regional accrediting associations.
-(US Dept. of Education Accredited Institution List). - 2.
-Eligibility for Sworn Public Safety Pay Plan Employees - a.
-Employees below the rank of sergeant are eligible to receive an educational incentive of five percent (5%) for an associate degree or ten percent (10%) for a bachelor's degree.
-The total maximum educational incentive is ten percent (10%).
+- 1. Police recruits are eligible to receive the educational pay incentive of five percent (5%) for an associate degree or ten percent (10%) for a bachelor's degree on the date of hire.
+The total maximum educational incentive is ten percent (10%). - 2.
+Documentation of the degree must be submitted to the HRD.
+Recruits will not receive the incentive without proper documentation, which includes certified transcripts with grades indicating that an associate or bachelor's degree has been conferred.
+The employee will receive the increase in the subsequent pay period upon submission of the appropriate documentation to the HRD.
+There will be no retroactive pay.